Daycare Acceptance Requirements

 The ‘Purpose’ of our daycare is to provide dogs a place to play with other canines during the day that is emotionally and physically safe at all times!

-Our dog daycare service is NOT for one day drop off services where the owners will be unavailable (for any reason) to be immediately reached by daycare staff to immediately pick up their dog for the reasons as outlined in this Daycare Acceptance Requirements.
+Being that our daycare is not a boarding kennel, our dog daycare service is NOT for one day drop off services where the owners will away and unavailable, for any reason, to be immediately contacted by daycare staff to come at a moment’s notice to pick up their dog for the reasons as outlined in this Daycare Acceptance Requirements.

-Our dog daycare service is only for clients who need to regularly drop off their dog on a long term basis (at least once per week).
+Our dog daycare service is only for clients who regularly bring in their dog on a long term basis (at least once per week).
 Dogs are accepted to our daycare, on a long term basis, only after they have proven to initially meet our Daycare Acceptance Requirements over 3 different days of assessment.
 Even when dogs are accepted on a long term basis, they are continuously assessed to assure they continue to meet our Daycare Acceptance Requirements in order to continue to attend our daycare.

 Our dog daycare service is a separate entity from our dog training service.
 Therefore, our daycare service is not to provide training to dogs that have behavioural and socialization issues such as reactivity, aggression, or any other concerns as outlined in our Daycare Acceptance Requirements.
 If your dog requires training for these issues, we are more than happy to provide the training for you during our schedule training classes and/or private sessions